openedx/open-edx-proposals/oeps/architectural-decisions/oep-0058-arch-translations-management.rst

 Context
 *******

-The current method of managing and organizing translations files is flawed, semi-unsupported, and confusing.
-For example: the edx-transifex-bot performs the automated upload/download of translation files to/from GitHub and Transifex.
-It uses a soon to be deprecated (Nov 30, 2022) version of the Transifex API and requires admin rights on Transifex in order to function.
-In addition because it runs on legacy infrastructure originally provided by a community member and is no longer supported, it is difficult to track why some PRs are merged by the bot, and some are not, and where the bot is creating and merging PRs.
+The current method of managing and organizing translations files is overly complicated and unavailable to the majority of the Open edX community.
+For example: the edx-transifex-bot performs the automated upload of english translation source files to Transifex and download of translation files to GitHub.
+It currently runs on legacy infrastructure originally provided by a community member and is difficult to track why some PRs are merged by the bot, and some are not, and where the bot is creating and merging PRs.
 Most recently, it was discovered that the translations were not uploading properly but it has been impossible for most members of the Open edX community to debug exactly why.
 In the week before the Nutmeg release, this was a significant pain point.

 Decision
 ********